TimThuering/N-Body-Simulation/README.md

 mkdir build
 cd build
 ```

+### Building the project with Open SYCL
+Open SYCL is supported with the CUDA, ROCm and OpenMP backend.

 The following commands build the project with Open SYCL for CUDA and OpenMP.
 Replace `sm_XX` with the [compute capability](https://developer.nvidia.com/cuda-gpus) of your GPU, e.g., `sm_75`.